-Accordingly, Ringwald et al. combined a laser pointer with a PDA which enabled pointing and selecting everyday objects (e.g., a stereo set) in the user's environment and the PDA provided a corresponding interface to interact with the selected object [200].
-Yet, using a direct pointing device such as a laser pointer has the inherent limitation of low pointing accuracy because it depends heavily on the distance to the target object (which amplifies for instance, hand tremor of users holding the pointing device) [163].
-One alternative to direct pointing was presented by Wilson and Shafer, who presented the XWand, which is a relative pointing device [294, 295].
+Accordingly, Ringwald et al. combined a laser pointer with a PDA which enabled pointing and selecting everyday objects (e.g., a stereo set) in the user's environment and the PDA provided a corresponding interface to interact with the selected object [217].
+Yet, using a direct pointing device such as a laser pointer has the inherent limitation of low pointing accuracy because it depends heavily on the distance to the target object (which amplifies for instance, hand tremor of users holding the pointing device) [181].
+One alternative to direct pointing was presented by Wilson and Shafer, who presented the XWand, which is a relative pointing device [296, 297].
 The XWand uses internal sensing for determining its orientation in space and vision based tracking of the location.
 It serves as a general input and control device in a smart environment.
 The main disadvantage of this approach is the use of a dedicated hardware which is not integrated into for instance, the user's personal mobile phone.

 In fact, using the mobile phones provides the key advantage that this device is already used and carried by many people at virtually all times.
 Hence, a considerable amount of work has been invested in exploring mobile phones as interaction devices for distant pervasive displays.
-For instance, Shirazi et al. followed a conceptually similar approach as the laser pointer-based work; yet, instead of a laser pointer they used the mobile phone's camera flashlight in order to control the relative movement of a distant cursor [238].
-The C-Blink system by Miyaoku et al. [154] follows also a visual communication transmission approach: here, the user turns the mobile phone so that its display faces the distant display, where a camera tracks the content of the phone's display.
+For instance, Shirazi et al. followed a conceptually similar approach as the laser pointer-based work; yet, instead of a laser pointer they used the mobile phone's camera flashlight in order to control the relative movement of a Using laser pointers as input device for distant displays.

+distant cursor [242].
+The C-Blink system by Miyaoku et al. [172] follows also a visual communication transmission approach: here, the user turns the mobile phone so that its display faces the distant display, where a camera tracks the content of the phone's display.
 The display is used to transmit hue encoded control commands to the distant display which enables basic interaction with content on the distant display.